chrmzn/RepData_PeerAssessment1/PA1_template.md

 ##      41    9819   10770   10770   12810   21190
 ```

-Here we have plotted both histograms against each other and a vertical line representing the median of our total steps in order to better view the differences.
+Here we have plotted both histograms against each other (red=Imputed, blue=Actual) and a vertical line representing the median of our total steps in order to better view the differences.
 We can see from the plot that the frequency of dates with a total steps at the median increases

 ```r